samanthahuaa/Raisins/README.md

 v0: created all of the files and outlined what we would have in each and what it can do. <br>
 v1: v1 features our first example of working code.
-It launches a background and a sprite that moves with the WASD keys. <br>
+It launches a background and a sprite that moves with the WASD and arrow keys. when the sprite moves past the edge of the screen, it goes to the other side of the screen. <br>
-v2: start of the tutorial at the beginning of the program. arrow keys to move the sprite. when the sprite moves past the edge of the screen, it goes to the other side of the screen. <br>
+v2: tutorial at the beginning of the program. using the t key to open up the tutorial and using the x key to close it.
+[REMEMBER TO PUT IN ALL OF THE OTHER FILES]<br>
+v3: utilizing move to run the Trainer function associated with moving the sprite